 The Advisory Committee for Assessment designed and implemented an interview project for juniors in 1992-93 to gather information beyond that gathered by the institutional surveys.
 The pilot project focused on classroom experiences.
 Faculty interviewers asked students to describe their best and worst learning experiences.
 Interviewers assured confidentiality and discouraged stating names of individual faculty or staff.
 Not suprisingly, both best and worst experiences hinged greatly on teacher quality.
 Once again, assessment brought teachers and students back to what is most important at Truman: the learning environment and what makes it work.
-The interview project is currently in its fifth year.
-In the past two years, the committee has decided to focus on freshmen to learn more about their adjustment to college.
+The interview project is currently in its seventh year.
+In 1995-96 and 1996-97, the committee decided to focus on freshmen to learn more about their adjustment to college.
+In 1997-98 and 1998-99 the committee again gathered information from Juniors.